 Playing their first ever match against England in 1874, rugby union has been an integral part of Irish sporting history.
 As a nation they have produced great players such as: Willie John McBride, Paul O’Connell, Brian O’Driscoll and Mike Gibson.

-Ireland compete annually in the RBS 6 Nations and Canterbury are delighted to partner this great rugby nation.
+Ireland compete annually in the Natwest Six Nations and Canterbury are delighted to partner this great rugby nation.
 Canterbury and the IRFU hold a similar interest and that is putting the player first, whether it’s through safety or innovation, the sport and players are the most important aspect of the game.

 Canterbury understands the impeccable standards that Irish rugby has and strives to exceed these on a regular basis.

 Since the first International match on Monday 27 March 1871 to the present day, English rugby has been steeped in a proud history and has played an integral role in the development and evolution of the sport from its to birth the present day.

 Today, England are currently sitting in 3rd in the IRB world rankings and frequently compete in the Six Nations and the Rugby World Cup.
 Canterbury of New Zealand's sponsorship of England Rugby is an exciting time for both partners who can trace their history over a hundred years, evolving as the sport has.